Individualized Degree Plan Program - Course Sequence

 ETLC 541/GSAS 541 TL Child & Adolescent Growth & Development (3) Covers the physical, cognitive, cultural, social/emotional, spiritual, and psychological development of children and adolescents with an emphasis on knowing and understanding theories of human development to incorporate children’s individual differences and guide learning experiences.
 Considers individual differences (socio-economic, racial, ethnic, religious, physical and mental) with the approximate timing and effects of age-related changes and at-risk factors such as attention deficit disorder, substance abuse, child abuse and family disruptions on normal development.
 Children are studied in the context of family, culture and community.
 Emphasizes the importance of partnership with families and communities in the teaching and learning process.
 Cross-listed with UED 441.

-ETSL 560/GSAS 560 First & Second Language Acquisition (3) Review of research findings regarding child and adult first and second language acquisition with emphasis on the second-language learner and TESOL curriculum development, including identification and analysis of cognitive, affective, socio-cultural, and educational factors.
-Cross-listed with UIS 460.
+ETSL 560 First and Second Language Acquisition (3) Review of research findings regarding child and adult first and second language acquisition with emphasis on the second-language learner and TESOL curriculum development, including identification and analysis of cognitive, affective, socio-cultural, and educational factors.

 ETSP 553/GSAS 553 Language Acquisition & the Communicative Arts (3) This course prepares participants to develop students’ communicative competence through a focus of the language modes: listening, speaking, and writing.
 The course content addresses language development, language theories, and best practices of assessing and teaching language.
 Particular attention will be given to language difficulties of students with mild disabilities, and/or language deficit, and/or second language acquisition.